 However, a strong business information security system goes a step beyond this by doing an audit of the entire business operations, to quantify and assess potential information security threats that may have been overlooked or omitted.
 These hard to identify information security risks can take the form of physical information security risks involved with staff taking confidential work files home with them, using work laptops in communal spaces which increases their vulnerability to security breaches and leaving confidential work emails open at a workstation while taking a break.
 The dual nature of business information security management, in which both physical and digital threats are addressed, is part of the reason why it is important to work with an external, certified, information security management system.

-Attempting to catalogue and address the business information security threats on a personal level is a risky undertaking, as without an external, clearly laid out systematic checklist, you increase the chances of completely overlooking something, and not even realising it until an information security data breach has occurred.
+Attempting to catalogue and address the business information security threats on a personal level is a risky undertaking, as without an external, clearly laid out systematic approach, you increase the chances of completely overlooking something, and not even realising it until an information security data breach has occurred.
 For example, even if you conducted a methodical, painstaking audit of potential digital threats, you are still may be overlooking other risk factors, like physically leaving work laptops in communal areas, increasing their chances of being stolen and confidential data being compromised.
 An external Information Security Management System is important for business’, to get an understanding of the scope of potential risks your operations face, and how each risk factor can be systematically addressed.

 Simply cataloguing all the potential information security risks can be an arduous task, as it requires business owners or staff to conduct an audit of the operations of separate departments, establish how their internalised processes work, whether these processes align with other departments, and so on.
 Quantifying the potential information security risks within your business is not only time-consuming, it also presents its own set of risks, as it introduces the possibility of overlooking or dismissing a potential threat, and thus comprising the ability of the organisation to conduct its operations.